 Should you eat pea or soy protein?
-Both pea and soy protein contain different macronutrients to help optimize body composition.
-Pea protein consists of 24g of protein, whereas soy protein includes 26g of protein.
+Both pea and soy proteins contain different macronutrients to help optimize body composition.
+Pea protein consists of 24g of protein, whereas soy protein includes 26g.

 On the other hand, both are low in fat and carbohydrates.
-The only difference between them is that pea protein has more amino acids per serving with improved performance than soy protein.
-Despite the negligible differences, pea and soy protein isolate act as great nutrients in your daily diet.
+The only difference is that pea protein has more amino acids per serving with improved performance than soy protein.
+Despite the negligible differences, pea and soy protein isolates are great nutrients in your daily diet.

 What is pea protein?